desaintmartin/hlsprovider/README.md

     });

 ###License
-The use of the HLSProvider is governed by a Creative Commons license.
+the following files (from [jwplayer.com](http://www.jwplayer.com)) are governed by a Creative Commons license:

+* lib/jw5/jwplayer-5-lib.swc
+* lib/jw5/jwplayer-5-classes.xml
+* lib/jw6/jwplayer-6-lib.swc
+* lib/jw6/jwplayer-6-classes.xml
+* test/HLSProvider5/jwplayer.js
+* test/HLSProvider5/jwplayer.js
+* test/HLSProvider5/player.swf
+* test/HLSProvider6/jwplayer.js
+* test/HLSProvider6/jwplayer.html5.js
+* test/HLSProvider6/jwplayer.flash.swf

-You can use, modify, copy, and distribute this edition as long as it's for non-commercial use, you provide attribution, and share under a similar license.
+You can use, modify, copy, and distribute them as long as it's for non-commercial use, you provide attribution, and share under a similar license.

 The license summary and full text can be found here: [CC BY-NC-SA 3.0](http://creativecommons.org/licenses/by-nc-sa/3.0/ "CC BY-NC-SA 3.0")

+**All other files (source code and executable) are governed by MPL 2.0** (Mozilla Public License 2.0).
+The license full text can be found here: [MPL 2.0](http://www.mozilla.org/MPL/2.0/)

 ###Donate
 If you'd like to support future development and new product features, please make a donation via PayPal - a secure online banking service.These donations are used to cover my ongoing expenses - web hosting, domain registrations, and software and hardware purchases.